popeindustries/pwa-workshop/step8/README.md

 1. **verify that resources have not expired before returning a cached response**

-Edit the `step8/sw.js` file with your installation code, and press the `T` key to see if you're ready for the next challenge (pressing the `I` key will re-open this window).
+Edit the `step8/sw.js` file with your solution code, and press the `T` key to see if you're ready for the next challenge (pressing the `I` key will re-open this window).

 ---
 ---